01 of 04

 - An expandable over-the-sink-colander will add more function to a single bowl kitchen sink.
 It makes it easier to drain pasta or rinse vegetables when the sink is occupied.

-- Inexpensive under shelf bins (you know, the ones made of wire) will transform the space above dishes, glasses, and mugs in your cabinets into useful storage space.
+- Inexpensive under-shelf bins (you know, the ones made of wire) will transform the space above dishes, glasses, and mugs in your cabinets into useful storage space.
 Even better, they are available in different sizes.
-And many options I spotted were designed to slip onto solid shelves, so you won't need tools to install.
+And many options are designed to slip onto solid shelves, so you won't need tools to install.